Leveraging directed causal discovery to detect latent common causes: Methods

 To summarise, the above decision criteria are as follows.
 The mean and variance of $\{\Delta\}$'s output by running the algorithm on subsamples of the input data are computed.
 Recall the possible range of $\text{mean}(\{\Delta\})$ is $[0,1]$.
 This range is split into a number of regions.
 We fix region $1$ to be $[0,\alpha_1]$, region $2$ to be $[\alpha_1, \alpha_2]$, and so on.
 Each region $R$ is associated with a threshold value for $\text{var}(\{\Delta\})$, $\gamma_R$.
 If $\text{mean}(\{\Delta\})$ lies in region $R$, then if $\text{var}(\{\Delta\})\leq \gamma_R$ the algorithm outputs a directed causal structure, whose direction is then determined by the original directed causal discovery algorithm.
 But if $\text{var}(\{\Delta\})> \gamma_R$, a common cause structure is output.
 Note that as the regions get closer to $0$, that is, to $[0,\alpha_1]$, the variance threshold $\gamma_R$ gets increasing small.
 Hence, $\gamma_R < \gamma_{R+1}$.
 This encodes our previous reasoning of how mean and variance imply different causal structures.
 Additionally, there should be a failure mode for very low variance and mean, and very high mean and variance, as these are not indicative of a direct nor a common cause.

-As with the decision criteria for the CAN algorithm, described in Section~\ref{section: CAN model}, and KCDC \cite{mitrovic2018causal} setting such thresholds for causal discovery presents a challenge due to the varying impact of noise within experimental data sets.
+As with the decision criteria for the CAN algorithm, described in Section~\ref{section: CAN model}, and KCDC \citep{mitrovic2018causal}, setting such is a challenge, due to the varying impact of noise within experimental data sets.
 An appropriate method we take in this work is to use data of similar provenance with known causal relations and determine appropriate thresholds for that domain, which are then fixed.